FAQs

 How do I enable Shared Drafts at my organisation?

-Your Tendable lead needs to enable the feature from our admin tool.
+A member of the Tendable team needs to enable the feature from our internal system.
 Once this is turned on, all existing drafts will become shared drafts.

 How do I disable Shared Drafts at my organisation?

-Your Tendable lead needs to disable the feature from our admin tool.
-Once this happens, only the initiator of an inspection will be able to access it, but the answers previously provided by collaborators will be preserved.
+Currently, only a member of the Tendable team can do this from our internal system.
+Once this happens, only the initiator of an existing draft will be able to access it, but the answers previously provided by collaborators will be preserved.

 Not quite.
 We show drafts to users based on their inspect permissions, which can be set individually or as a member of a staff group or key role.
 So, only the users which have access to conduct a given inspection will have access to continue a Shared Draft.